via Daily Prompt: Millions

 The idea of alternate universes is mainstream, at least among laypersons.
 Some people even believe they may have experienced another world.
 From glitch in the matrix stories, to bizarre urban legends and the so-called “Mandela Effect,” there is enough anecdotal evidence that other universes exist that we can’t just dismiss the idea.
 One scientifically-backed idea supports what many have long suspected: that black holes do not culminate in a crushing singularity, but rather they are “portals to other universes,” or perhaps Farscape-esque tunnels to distant parts of our own universe.

 A compelling urban legend is the case of “The Man From Taured.”
-Take a look at the video:
+I had originally linked to video, but it was pulled from Youtube.

 Whether these stories are more than stories is up for debate.
 But scientists have introduced a new theory called Many Interacting Worlds, a spin-off of other quantum mechanics theories such as the Many Worlds theory.
 Professor Howard Wiseman, a physicist at Griffith University in Brisbane, Australia, and one of the creators of the new Many Interacting Worlds theory, had this to say: